 - Methadone is an agonist that acts by affecting the way the brain responds to pain.
 It activates the brain’s opioid receptors but is slower acting than other painkillers.
 It also helps decrease withdrawal symptoms.
 Methadone is often used long-term as a maintenance medication for people addicted to opioids, but the dose can be decreased over time.
 One drawback is that methadone itself can also be highly addictive.
 In addition, methadone treatment must be conducted in a highly structured clinical setting.

 - Buprenorphine is a newer medication that is used to help decrease the symptoms of withdrawal from opioids like OxyContin.
 It is a partial agonist, which means it activates the opioid receptors but generates a diminished response.
-Buprenorphine was approved by the Food and Drug Administration in 2002 and is currently a first-line medication for withdrawal treatment.
+Buprenorphine was approved by the Food and Drug Administration in 2002 and is currently the first-line medication for withdrawal treatment.
 Unlike methadone, buprenorphine is not as highly controlled.
 It can be dispensed in doctors’ offices, community hospitals, and correctional settings.
 It has a lower risk of abuse and is effective in diminishing cravings and withdrawal symptoms.
-Buprenorphine can be combined with other medications, like suboxone, which help reduce the potential for abuse.
+Buprenorphine can be combined with other medications, like suboxone, which helps reduce the potential for abuse.

 - Clonidine does not help reduce OxyContin cravings.
 However, it can help alleviate withdrawal symptoms such as anxiety, muscle cramps, sweating, running nose, and watery eyes.

 - Naltrexone is not used for OxyContin withdrawal help but is generally employed as a maintenance medication after the opioid withdrawal process has ended.
-It is an antagonist, which means it blocks the receptors and inhibits with the “reward” effect of opioids.
+It is an antagonist, which means it blocks the receptors and inhibits the “reward” effect of opioids.
 Naltrexone can effectively help prevent relapse.
 It should not be used by anyone who is currently taking any opioids, including methadone, because the combination could cause sudden withdrawal-like symptoms.
-In fact, naltrexone is usually only used after all opioids are out of the body.=
+In fact, naltrexone is usually only used after all opioids are out of the body.

-Residential treatment can be very beneficial when seeking OxyContin withdrawal help.
+Residential treatment for OxyContin addiction can be very beneficial when seeking OxyContin withdrawal help.
 In a residential, or inpatient setting, people experiencing withdrawal symptoms would be monitored by a medical professional to ensure an emergency situation does not arise.
 Additionally, medications like methadone can be provided to aid in the withdrawal process.

-OxyContin Withdrawal and Addiction Treatment
+OxyContin Withdrawal and Recovery

 Despite its effectiveness, MAT is extremely underutilized.
 Many medical professionals believe the cause is a misperception that other drugs, like methadone or buprenorphine, are substituted for opioids such as OxyContin.
 Additionally, this attitude can lead to insufficient dosing and thus treatment failure when employing MAT.
 The failure of the treatment plan can further engrain beliefs that the system does not work.